 Ruby Neri (b.
-1970, San Francisco) draws upon 20th century West Coast traditions as well as a global catalogue of art historical and anthropological modes.
-She depicts the human body as a porous instrument of pleasure, terror, and everything in between; this places her within a lineage of recent Los Angeles-based artists that includes Mike Kelley, Paul McCarthy, and Charles Ray, while her penchant for hand-driven craft connects her to the Bay Area Figurative and Funk movements.
-The ceramic vessels that have dominated her production recently evoke both earthy tactility and psychological intimacy.
-Neri’s use of sprayed glazes links her ceramics to the street art she produced in the late 1990s as a member of what would become the San Francisco-based Mission School, connecting a contemporary urban art form with the archaic power of pre-historical wall-painting and object-making.
+1970, San Francisco) draws upon twentieth-century West Coast traditions as well as a global catalogue of art historical and anthropological modes.
+She depicts the human body as a porous instrument of pleasure, terror, and everything in between; this places her within a lineage of recent Los Angeles-based artists that includes Mike Kelley and Paul McCarthy, while her penchant for hand-driven craft connects her to the Bay Area Figurative and Funk movements.
+Over the last twenty years, Neri has also been one of the leading figures in the return to ceramics as a contemporary artmaking medium.
+The vessels that have dominated her production during this period evoke both earthy tactility and psychological intimacy.
+Her use of sprayed glazes, meanwhile, links her ceramics to the street art she produced in the late 1990s as a member of what would become the San Francisco-based Mission School, connecting a contemporary urban art form with the archaic power of pre-historical wall-painting and object-making.